 From 2026, EU countries will have nationally binding 2030 targets for removals and emissions from the land use, land use change and forestry sector, based on recent removal levels and potential for further removals.
 Until then, EU countries will have to ensure that emissions in the sector do not exceed the amount that has been removed.

 The rules also ensure improved monitoring and more flexibility for member states, including compensation if they have been affected by natural disturbances such as forest fires, pests or storms and the possibility to use credits from the secor to offset emissions from sectors covered by the Effort Sharing Regulation.

 EU efforts to reduce greenhouse gas emissions

-This article was originally published on 13 September 2017, but is updated from time to time.
+This article was originally published on 13 September 2017 and was last updated in March 2023.